-Based on the anticipated future traffic demand in the study area, all Segments of CR545 are proposed to be a four-lane divided typical section with 12-feet wide travel lanes, a 22-foot wide median (edge of pavement to edge of pavement) and 120 feet of right-of-way.
-The section includes a 10-feet wide multi-purpose path on the west side and a five-feet wide sidewalk on the east side within the proposed right-of-way.
+Based on the anticipated future traffic demand in the study area, all Segments of CR545 are proposed to be a four-lane divided typical section with 11-feet wide travel lanes, a 22-foot wide median (edge of pavement to edge of pavement) and 120 feet of right-of-way.
+The section includes a 10-foot wide multi-purpose path on the west side, and on the east side includes a six-foot wide sidewalk from Schofield Road to Porter Road and a 10-foot wide sidewalk from Porter Road to McKinney Road; all within the proposed right-of-way.
 Additional typical section details are presented in Section 10 of this report.